Tyrrrz/Binternal/Readme.md

 </p>

 **Binternal** is an MSBuild extension that lets you _internalize_ package and project references by merging them into the output assembly as internal APIs.
-This effectively allows you to treat any dependency as a compile-time dependency, even if it provides run-time functionality — which is particularly useful in development contexts where regular dependency resolution mechanisms may not be available, such as Roslyn plugins, build tasks, and other similar scenarios.
+This effectively allows you to treat any dependency as a private implementation detail, which can be useful to reduce the exposed surface area of your package or when targeting execution scenarios where proper dependency resolution is not available.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/prime/docs/why-so-political.md)</sup>